Nadège Vanhée’s Return to the Equestrian Logic of Objects

 source: Vouge Runway

-The Two-Tier Strategy of Hermès Handbags
+Industry Context | The Two-Tier Strategy of Hermès Handbags

-Viewed from an industry perspective, Hermès’ bag design decisions are inseparable from its commercial architecture.
+Hermès’ bag design decisions are inseparable from its commercial architecture.

-These models represent the cultural and financial backbone of Hermès.
+The first tier consists of the iconic investment bags — the Birkin and the Kelly.
+These models form the cultural and financial backbone of Hermès.
 Their scarcity, controlled production, and long waiting lists reinforce their status as luxury objects with both symbolic and resale value.
+That exclusivity also limits accessibility; only a small number of clients can acquire these pieces each year.

 – Micro Picotin 14